Mykindos/BetterPvP/README.md

     ```

 3. Copy the generated jar files from all modules (`./build/libs/`) into your server's `plugins` folder.
-4. In your plugins folder, make sure to also include ProtocolLib, LibsDisguises, and MythicMobs as they are required dependencies.
+4. In your plugins folder, make sure to also include ProtocolLib it is a required dependency.
 5. Start your server and wait for all plugins to load.
 You should get an error saying that the server couldn't establish a connection to the database.
 6. In the generated plugin folders, open the `config.yml` file in each one of them and fill in the required information.
    * For `Core` specifically, fill in all database details: